Tuesday, September 10, 2013

 Mount Tenjo is also the location of popular Japanese fairytale by Osamu Dazai called Kachi Kachi Yama.
 It's the tale of a cheeky raccoon who steals freshly sown grain from the field of old man and his wife.
 The elderly couple set a trap and catch the thieving animal.
 The raccoon promises to mend his ways but soon returns to his old habits.

 The elderly couple are ultimately avenged by friendly rabbit who sets the raccoon alight before drowning him in a nearby river.
 Apparently, story books describe the rabbit's antics in gruesome detail.
 I'm sure it must frighten the most hardly child.
-It was therefore somewhat ironic to kind cute cartoon effigies of the raccoon and rabbit adorning every corner of the ropeway's grounds, including the roof of its gondolas.
+It was therefore somewhat ironic to find cute cartoon effigies of the raccoon and rabbit adorning every corner of the ropeway's grounds, including the roof of its gondolas.

 With a Fuji viewing under our belt, we headed for the local sightseeing boat.
 It took into the middle of Lake Kawaguchi for another unrivalled view of Fuji.
 We then spent the rest of the day visiting the lake's foreshore tourist venues.
 Mum was keen to explore the local craft market.
 However, we soon discovered something had clearly been lost in translation.
 It wasn't a bustling plaza filled with artesian handicrafts.
 Instead, it consisted of several nondescript buildings where visitors were invited to decorate their own souvenir mug or plate.